algosup/2024-2025-project-2-serious-game-team-7/documents/technical/Technical_Specifications.md

 - When reviewing an important document, the reviewer must create GitHub issues to detail the errors in order to assist the writer.

-- A branch name must start with a capital letter, and written this way "Branch_Name".
+- A branch name must only be written in lower case latters, and written this way "branch_name".

 ### 6.2.
 Game Prototype